dkaslovsky/nav/README.md

 # nav
 Terminal navigator

-A filesystem navigator in the terminal heavily inspired by https://github.com/antonmedv/walk.
-License and credits will reflect this inspiration and differences will be noted in this README.
+A filesystem navigator in the terminal.

+Originally inspired by https://github.com/antonmedv/walk but written from the ground up to support a different set of of features.

+Details and documentation to come soon.